 This new, interactive discovery area is designed around the themes and stories of the Palace.
 Taking inspiration from Dragon’s Wings, Well Pools & Water, Trees and History, this outdoor natural activity space will exercise both minds and bodies with a pole jungle, tree pods, a waterwheel and pump.
 The only question is: Dare you enter The Dragon’s Lair?

-This project has been made possible with the generous help of Viridor Credits, the HLF Sharing Heritage grant and the Medlock Foundation, for which The Palace Trust is extremely grateful.
+This project has been made possible with the generous help of Viridor Credits, the HLF Sharing Heritage grant and the Medlock Charitable Trust, for which The Palace Trust is extremely grateful.